 Revenue from sales of the app is used for version updates, new features, and water education programs.

-- As of May 2020, the Apple version is aligned with the Leaf Pack Network® (LPN).
-The Android version will be aligned with the LPN in the next release.
+- As of 2020, the app is aligned with the Leaf Pack Network® (LPN).

 - Although we hope to add this feature in the future, data entered in the Water Quality mobile app does not currently sync to the Monitor My Watershed data portal.

 On November 30, 2020, a brand new Android app was released.
 We will be taking down the old version.
 If you’ve purchased the app in the past you may be eligible for a free version of the new app.
 Apply here.